brob/netlify-youtube-ingest-demo/README.md

 * Favorites
 * Views

 You can use all of this information as ranking and sorting inside your [Algolia dashboard](https://www.algolia.com/dashboard) and customize the search results.
+By default it will get strong matches around title, but you can configure it to search title, tags, and description (I recommend that order based on my own youtube channel usage).

+You can also set up custom ranking based on number of likes, favorites, views, etc. for the most relevant search.

 ## Installation